Rise of the wanderers: 1 in 5 land searches involve people with dementia or other impairment

 Another factor taken into mind when searching for someone with dementia was anywhere they had lived before, he said.

-"Dementia and Alzheimer's patients do have a tendency to remember the past and there is quite a common theme for them to want to go home.
+"Dementia and Alzheimer's patients do have a tendency to remember the past and there is quite a common theme for them to want to go home, so we always ask for previous addresses."

-"We had an example of a lady from Parakai who always talked about her Dad and his boat.
-She went missing and two days later she was found in Picton, in the South Island.

 Tracking programme a 'huge time saver':